Food Styling and Recipe Development by Jim Rude.

 - Cut pea pods into 1″ pieces and add to cooking liquid.

 - Add shredded beef back to liquid.
 Fold mixture together until beef is well sauced and ingredients are blended.

 - Refrigerate beef mixture until ready to fill pies.

-- Place rounds on a parchment lined sheet pan.
-Spoon about ½ cup of beef mixture over 8 dough rounds, leaving about ½" border.
-Pre-heat oven to 400 degrees.
+- Place rounds on a parchment-lined sheet pan.
+Spoon about 1/2 cup of beef mixture over 8 dough rounds, leaving about 1/2" border.

 - Spoon about a teaspoon of chili sauce over beef, then top with a few cilantro leaves.

-- Brush edges with beaten egg.
+- Brush edges of the rounds with beaten egg.

 - Place remaining dough rounds on top and carefully press together to seal.

 - Brush the pie tops with egg, then quickly sprinkle with sesame seeds.
 Bake for 20-25 minutes or until golden brown.
 Serve.

 Looks yummy and beautiful!
 Another one knocked out of the park!